 The FAQ module is a framework for building your own custom external or internal searchable, browseable knowledgebase.
-When used as an external knowledgebase, the FAQ module saves time for both you and your patrons by providing thorough answers to commonly asked questions, questions often encountered when chatting with patrons online.
-The FAQ module includes integrated real-time chat and a flexible email contact form, providing a richer online help experience for your patrons.
+When used as an external knowledgebase, the FAQ module saves time for both you and your guests by providing thorough answers to commonly asked questions, questions often encountered when chatting with guests online.
+The FAQ module includes integrated real-time chat and a flexible email contact form, providing a richer online help experience for your guests.
 Or you can choose to password protect your FAQ, reserving the knowledgebase for internal use only.
 Each LibraryH3lp account includes unlimited FAQ sites, so you can have as many external or internal knowledgebases as you like at no extra charge!

 Check out this working example to see a LibraryH3lp FAQ module in action.
-There is even a built-in mobile-specific version that comes with each FAQ site that is automatically shown for patrons using smart phones.
+There is even a built-in mobile-specific version that comes with each FAQ site that is automatically shown for guests using smart phones.

 Each FAQ is comprised of three basic types of pages.
 Each type of page has an instant search at the top, contact information to the right, and a tag cloud of topics to the right.
 The primary page contains all of your questions.
 Yup.
 Keep scrolling.
 They're all there.
 Or you can look at all questions tagged with a particular topic.
 To see that in action, click a topic in the tag cloud on the right.
 Topics are a handy way to categories the various types of questions.
 And finally, there are individual question pages.